Give 'version' another meaning

-#9 Updated by Bernhard Rohloff 5 months ago
+#9 Updated by Bernhard Rohloff about 4 years ago

 This solution has no impact on the core system of Redmine and gains the versatility and acceptance for the Roadmap module especially by non tech-savvy users a lot.

-#11 Updated by Yuuki NARA about 1 month ago
+#11 Updated by Yuuki NARA almost 4 years ago

 The function of Redmine is flexible, and it can be used in various ways in a wide range.